Lactic Acid USP NF EP FCC Food Grade Manufacturers, with SDS GHS MSDS Sheet

 10. Stability and Reactivity

-Stability: Lactic Acid is stable under ordinary conditions of use and storage.
+Stability: Stable under ordinary conditions of use and storage.

 Hazardous Decomposition Products: Carbon oxides.

 Incompatibilities: Metals, strong oxidizing agents, strong reducing agents, strong bases, nitric, acid, iodides.